shezan21/Superstore-Sales-Dashboard-PowerBi/README.md

 To create this dashboard, I utilized a rich dataset containing historical sales data.The dataset includes information about **products**,**customers**,**orders**,**regions**,and **sales** over a significant time period.I performed **data cleansing**,**transformation** and **enrichment** to ensure the accuracy and reliability of the insights generated.

 **Project Insights:**
+Here are some of the key insights that the Superstore Sales Dashboard provides:

+-- Salws --